Turtlecrafter81/al-guides/Operation Siren Guide.md

 *Another siren-controlled zone with fog weather and 2 guard mobs.*
 ![](https://i.imgur.com/XfKGAa7.png)

 There will always be an Invader CL Siren reinforcement that spawns in one of the 2 zones you initially control after you clear 3 siren zones, which will capture that zone after 1-5 turns if not defeated.
-This reinforcement will spawn a chest upon defeat which gives 100+ Tokens.
+This reinforcement will spawn a chest upon defeat which gives a large amount of Tokens.

 ![](https://i.imgur.com/hmBLj2c.png)